shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-android.md

 ---
-title : Show Instream Video Ads on Android description : This page describes how to use the SDK to fetch and display instream video ads. ms.custom : android-sdk
+title : Show Instream Video Ads on Android description : This page describes how to use the SDK to fetch and display instream video ads in Android. ms.custom : android-sdk
 ---